Majjhima Nikāya 138

 Tassa na rūpavipariṇāmānuparivattajā paritassanā dhammasamuppādā cittaṁ pariyādāya tiṭṭhanti.

-Anxieties—born of latching on to the perishing of form and originating in accordance with natural principles—don’t occupy their mind.
+Anxieties—born of latching on to the perishing of form and originating in accordance with natural principles—don’t occupy the mind.

 Cetaso pariyādānā na cevuttāsavā hoti na ca vighātavā na ca apekkhavā anupādāya ca na paritassati.

-So they don’t become frightened, worried, concerned, or anxious because of grasping.
+So it does not become frightened, worried, concerned, or anxious because of grasping.

 Na vedanaṁ …